Microchip-MPLAB-Harmony/core_apps_sam_d5x_e5x/apps/fs/i2c_eeprom_fat/readme.md

 ## Running the Application

 1. Build and program the application using its IDE
-2. The LED is turned ON if there was no error during creating the directory and copying the file into it
+2. The LED is turned ON if writing and reading is successful on EEPROM media

     Refer to the following table for LED name: